 Now, the advent of super-fast fibre networks, high definition cameras and remote sensing technology is allowing for a revolution in airport air traffic management.
 Instead of a tower full of controllers and equipment, there is a camera mast that transmits images and data to a separate control centre that could be hundreds or even thousands of miles away.
 There, the view of the airfield is stitched back together to create a live panoramic image that can be augmented with other operational data, from radar labels on individual aircraft, to the location of closed taxiways.

 This single 'head up display' is designed to improve a controller's situational awareness, while the mast itself provides everything a full fat tower does despite also being several million pounds cheaper.

 Digital towers will change the face of airport air traffic management, but they also make use of tried and tested technology.
 Here's how it works:

-High definition cameras provide a full 360 degree view of the airport
+High definition cameras provide a panoramic view of the airport

 A pan-tilt-zoom camera can magnify any part of the airfield up to 40 times for close inspection